fredp03/web-interface-luna/README.md

 ## What it does

 This application creates a virtual MIDI output port and provides:
-- A Flask web server with HTTP endpoints for controlling 3 MCU faders
+- A Flask web server with HTTP endpoints for controlling five faders
 - A simple web interface with sliders that send MIDI commands to LUNA
-- Proper MCU protocol implementation using pitch-bend messages for fader control
+- Proper MCU protocol implementation using pitch-bend messages for track faders and MIDI CC messages for Backing and Headphones levels

 ## Why use this?